Nisarg221B/Notes/HR questions.md

 1. Introduction

-I am Nisarg Patel and I am computer science and engineering graduated doing my B-Tech from Nirma University , I have passion for everything related to data
+I am Nisarg Patel and I am computer science and engineering graduated doing my B-Tech from Nirma University , I have passion for everything related to data . analyzing the data and understanding its story is what drove me to apply to this position.

+As of now I am posted as machine learning intern at a service based company called feynn labs Servces , my job is to segment the markets and suggest the target market to the clients for them to launch their product or re-position their existing products.

+Thank you , thats all.

 2. Why do you want to work with us ?